RedeemedSpoon/Cookie-Clicker-Automate/README.md

 - **Progress Tracking:** Save your progress to the 'save.txt' file for future use.

-## Dependencies
-Ensure you have the following dependencies installed:

-- Python 3
-- Pip

 ## Installation

+Make sure first you have installed first Python and Pip

 Follow these steps to set up the Cookie Clicker Automation: